calebstewart/pwncat/docs/source/api/privesc.rst

 Methods vs Techniques
 ---------------------

-Privelege escalation methods may implement multiple techniques.
+Privilege escalation methods may implement multiple techniques.
 Techniques represent a single action which a specific privilege escalation method can perform.
 Each technique is identified by it's method, the user which the action can be performed as, a Capability and some method specific data.